Khalida Popal: Work with Hummel

 In Denmark, Popal also found work with Hummel, a Danish athletic apparel company that designed uniforms for her team that covered the women head to toe in keeping with cultural norms.
 She continues to work with Hummel and other international NGOs to fight for women's rights in sports around the world.
 Hummel recently made a new uniform for the Afghan Women's National Football team, one that covers the head in a way that does not require women to wear a hijab during the games.
 The model Hummel created seeks to provide a lightweight sports form of a hijab so players do not overheat while wearing one.
 The goal of working with Hummel is to promote a change of mindset surrounding sport and women, that women playing sports does not go against any certain culture or religion.

 President Trump's travel ban impact

 Given her time spent in refugee camps, Popal is still able to spot talent in these camps that could help the Afghan Women's National Football Team, with whom she still works with.
 In addition, she has worked with and recruited American coaches who have played at the highest of levels, even training in the United States.
 However, this has come to an end recently as United States President Donald Trump employed a ban on Afghan immigrants into the United States.
 Popal stated: "We cannot continue in America because the president is against Muslims and refugees.
 If those people inside my country, those haters, couldn’t stop me, Donald Trump or [even] a hundred Trumps will never stop me."
 Given the circumstances, she has turned her attention to working with more coaches and women in Asia.

+Writing

+In 2024 Popal published the autobiographical work My Beautiful Sisters, written with Suzanne Wrack of The Guardian.
+The book covers Popal's family being forced to move to Pakistan in 1996, returning to Afghanistan after the fall of the Taliban in 2001, setting up a women's football team in Kabul, exposing sexual abuse experienced by some of the players, and later moving to Denmark and enabling other players to flee when the Taliban came back to power in 2021.
+The Times Literary Supplement described the book as brave and compelling.
+The Daily Telegraph listed it as one of the best sports books of 2024.